visheshgupta08071992/ImportantLessonsInAutomation/README.md

 As you can see above, the Authorization header is blacklisted and thus we have achieved avoiding of sensitive Information getting logged

+### Lesson 14
+Test automation by itself DOES NOT ensure a product is of high quality because quality isn't just the absence of bugs.
+It is way way beyond that.

+Working as expected is NOT high quality.
+That's bare minimum quality.